DefaultOne

 History

-During the planning stage, the major obstacle was the securing of facilities to implement such a program.
+Happy Haven began as a dream in the minds of Christian people at the Willow Avenue Church of Christ in 1964-1965.
+During the planning stage, it was decided to look at options for the facilities to implement such a program.
 The old Putnam County Farm property, which had been abandoned since 1961, was mentioned as a possibility.
-This property included a 35-room brick structure and 71 acres of land.
+This property included a 35-room brick structure and 71 acres of land which was also known as the County Poor House property.
+The home began as an orphanage on the current property in 1965.

-The Gainesboro House, constructed with funds donated by the Gainesboro congregation, was occupied in December 1977.
+In February 1972, the Board of Directors made the decision to begin construction of a new group home.
+Eight months later, the land was cleared and construction began.
+The Abston House was built in 1974.
+The Gainesboro House, constructed with funds donated by the Gainesboro Church of Christ, was occupied in December 1977.
 The Richmond Chapel-Nevins House was built in June 1978 with money donated by Richmond Chapel Church of Christ in memory of Elizabeth Boatman Nevins.

 Happy Haven Children's Home